Three degrees of influence: Scientific literature

+Initial research and statistical approach

-Initial studies using observational data by Christakis and Fowler suggested that a variety of attributes (like obesity, smoking, and happiness), rather than being individualistic, are casually correlated by contagion mechanisms that transmit such phenomena over long distances within social networks.
-Certain subsequent analyses have explored limitations to these analyses (subject to different statistical assumptions); or have expressed concern that the statistical methods employed in these analyses cannot fully control for other environmental factors; or have noted that the statistical estimates arising from some approaches may not always have straightforward interpretations; or have argued that the statistical methods may not always account for homophily processes in the creation and retention of relationships over time.
+Initial studies using observational data by Christakis and Fowler suggested that a variety of attributes (like obesity, smoking, happiness and alcohol consumption), rather than being individualistic, are casually correlated by contagion mechanisms that transmit such phenomena over long distances within social networks.

+Certain subsequent analyses explored limitations to these analyses (subject to different statistical assumptions); or expressed concern that the statistical methods employed in these analyses could not fully control for other environmental factors; or noted that the statistical estimates arising from some approaches may not always have straightforward interpretations; or argued that the statistical methods may not always account for homophily processes in the creation and retention of relationships over time.

-But other scholarship using sensitivity analysis has found that the basic estimates regarding the transmissibility of obesity and smoking cessation, for example, are quite robust, or has otherwise replicated or supported the findings.
-Additional, detailed modeling work published in 2016 showed that the GEE modeling approach used by Christakis and Fowler (and others) was quite effective for estimating social contagion effects and in distinguishing them from homophily.
-This paper concluded, "For network influence, we find that the approach appears to have excellent sensitivity, and quite good specificity with regard to distinguishing the presence or absence of such a 'network effect,' regardless of whether or not homophily is present in network formation.
-This was true for small cohorts (n = 30) and larger cohorts (n = 1000), and for cohorts that displayed lesser and greater realism in their distribution of friendships."
+But other scholarship using sensitivity analysis found that the basic estimates regarding the transmissibility of obesity and smoking cessation, for example, are quite robust, or otherwise replicated or supported the findings, e.g., in the case of alcohol consumption.
+Additional, early, detailed modeling work showed that the generalized estimating equation (GEE) modeling approach used by Christakis and Fowler (and other groups) was quite effective for estimating social contagion effects and in distinguishing them from homophily; this paper concluded, "For network influence, we find that the approach appears to have excellent sensitivity, and quite good specificity with regard to distinguishing the presence or absence of such a 'network effect,' regardless of whether or not homophily is present in network formation."
 Another methodological paper concluded that it is indeed possible to bound estimates of peer effects even given the modeling constraints faced by Christakis and Fowler —even if parametric assumptions are otherwise required to identify such effects using observational data (if substantial unobserved homophily is thought to be present).
+Further support for the GEE modeling approach used by Christakis and Fowler also appeared.
+And the notion of the social contagion of obesity was used in a confirmatory mathematical model in 2018.

+Additional analytic approaches to observational data have also been supportive, including matched sample estimation, and reshuffling techniques.
+The reshuffling technique validated the "edge directionality test" as an identification strategy for causal peer effects; this technique was first proposed by Christakis and Fowler as a tool for estimating such effects in network analysis in their 2007 obesity paper.

+Sophisticated computational models have also documented the origins and nature and limitations of the three-degrees-of-influence rule, including an application to the problem of loneliness, distinguishing homophily from induction (including via emotional, behavioral, and cognitive contagion).